 With top class venues attracting stars from across the world, you won’t have any trouble having a great night out in London.
-Whether you’re looking for music, comedy, theatre or dance, check out our guide to the venues where you can catch the best shows in town.
+Whether you’re looking for music, comedy, theatre or dance, check out our guide to the venues where you can catch the best shows in town; then save yourself the journey home with a stay at one of our convenient hotels in London.

 One of the world’s most famous stages, the Royal Albert Hall has hosted some of the biggest names in classical music and theatre, as well as comedy gigs and charity events.
 If you’re visiting during the summer be sure to check out the venue’s biggest event, the BBC Proms.